 With their partners and donors, they create thoughtful solutions and long-term change for some of the world’s most complex community health problems in the U.S. and around the world.

 They provide unparalleled leverage for donors’ philanthropic dollars by using donated medicine and supplies and the local infrastructure of their partners to build community health.

-A third of the children on the plane burned to death, many of the remaining victims were critically injured.
+A third of the children on the plane burned to death, and many of the remaining victims were critically injured.
 Soon after, the Pentagon announced that it would not have the resources to rescue the children for 10 days.